2019 Orlando City B season

-The 2019 Orlando City B season is the club's third year of existence and their first returning from hiatus during the 2018 season.
-It is their first season as a founding member of USL League One, the third tier of the United States soccer pyramid, after moving from the second tier now rebranded as USL Championship in the restructuring.
+The 2019 Orlando City B season was the club's third year of existence and their first returning from hiatus during the 2018 season.
+It was their first season as a founding member of USL League One, the third tier of the United States soccer pyramid, after moving from the second tier now rebranded as USL Championship in the restructuring.
 The team also moved from Orlando City Stadium where they spent the 2017 season, to Montverde Academy which already housed Orlando City's Development Academy.

 On October 3, 2018, Fernando De Argila was announced as head coach.
 He had previously been head coach and director of methodology at the Soccer Institute at Montverde Academy (S.I.M.A).

 Speaking in October, OCB General Manager Mike Potempa highlighted that the change of division would help shift the team's focus to providing a one-way stepping stone between the Development Academy and senior MLS side.
 Whereas the previous OCB incarnation had had a mix of youth and older veteran players with others also being loaned down from the MLS team, the new roster would contain "young players that need to play between the ages of 16 and 24" and that international players "need to be high, high-level players because you have seven spaces and you can’t get those wrong.
 We really have to be careful on our choices for the international spots.”

 On July 25, De Argila was relieved of his head coaching duties with the team sitting at the bottom of the table and following a run of six defeats in seven games.
 Orlando City U19 head coach Roberto Sibaja was appointed interim manager until the end of the season.